 To cut SI times down, consider the following:

-Ensure text remains visible during webfont load to avoid FOIT.
+Ensure text remains visible during Webfont load to avoid FOIT.

 LCP is a new metric added to Lighthouse 6.0 and receives 25% weight in a site’s Performance Score.
 LCP replaces First Meaningful Paint (FMP) from Lighthouse 5.7.
 Although both metrics measure the time the largest content element is displayed, FMP is notorious for producing inconsistent results and can only be standardized in certain web browsers.

 LCP measures when the largest content element is fully visible on the screen.
-Content elements measured include: block-level elements, images (including images inside SVG files) and videos.
+Content elements measured include block-level elements, images (including images inside SVG files), and videos.
 This is an extremely important metric for eCommerce websites as it marks the point in time in which most users perceive the page as fully loaded and are more likely to make a purchase.

 In the example above, the LCP is 0.9 seconds—when the main image is fully painted.
-This metric captures a distinct moment when a user perceives a page to be fully loaded, yet content may still be loading below the fold.
+This metric captures a distinct moment when a user perceives a page fully loaded, yet content may still be loading below the fold.